Wanyea/Wanyea/README.md

 - 😄 Pronouns: He/Him

-- ⚡ Fun fact: I've played tennis for about 6 years!
+- ⚡ Fun fact: I've been playing tennis for about 6 years!
 Let's hit the courts sometime! 🎾

 - 📬 Ways to contact me: [Send me an email](mailto:wanyeabarbel@gmail.com)!